segmentio/integration-sdk/README.md

 There are four main components in the system.

 ## `spec/`
-The `/spec` directory stores a interfaces that collectively define the Segment spec.
+The `/spec` directory stores a collection of interfaces that define the Segment spec.
 These interfaces are implemented by `Facade`.

 ## `facade/`
 The `facade` directory stores the base `Facade` class as well some child `Facade` class implementations.
 It also stores the main Segment API methods represented also as `Facade` classes.